NeuralCollapseApplications/FSCIL/README.md

 ## Data Preparation
 You do not need to prepare CIFAR datasets since it is managed by torch.

 For other datasets, please refer to [hub](https://huggingface.co/datasets/HarborYuan/Few-Shot-Class-Incremental-Learning)([Link](https://huggingface.co/datasets/HarborYuan/Few-Shot-Class-Incremental-Learning/blob/main/fscil.zip)).
 It is worth noting that the Mini ImageNet dataset is with various versions.
 Here we follow [CEC](https://drive.google.com/drive/folders/11LxZCQj2FRCs0JTsf_dafvTHqFn2yGSN), which is widely adopted in FSCIL.
 Please keep in mind that the usage of datasets is governed by their corresponding agreements.
-Data sharing here is only for research purposes only.
+Data sharing here is for research purposes only.

 Please put the datasets into the {YOUR DATA LOCATION} you provided above.